 With a passion for democracy, Colline recently helped to reinvigorate the local League of Women Voters chapter in her current home town of Chattanooga, TN, serving as the Public Relations Director.
 As a member of the board, she organized several candidate debates, meet and greets, and voter registration drives during an important local election year.
 Within a year, the League of Women Voters of Chattanooga received it’s official chapter papers.

-Colline holds a BA in Political Science from Elmira College and an MPA from George Mason University.
+Colline holds a BA in Political Science from Elmira College and an MPA from Georgia Mason University.